skobnx/ShadowverseEvolveCockatrice/README.md

 4. In Cockatrice, navigate to "Card Database" and select "Manage Sets".
 From the dropdown menu, choose "Open custom sets folder".

-5. Locate the "Shadowverse Evolve.xml" file you downloaded from the GitHub page.
+5. Locate the "ShadowverseEvolveTCG.xml" file you downloaded from the GitHub page.
 Move this file into the folder that was opened in the previous step.

 6. Close Cockatrice completely, and then reopen it.
 You will see a prompt indicating that new sets are being added.
 It will ask if you want to enable them.
-Click "Yes" to enable the Shadowverse Evolve sets.
+Click "Yes" to enable the *Shadowverse Evolve* sets.

-Congratulations!
-Shadowverse Evolve is now fully integrated into your Cockatrice program.
+Congratulations! *Shadowverse Evolve* is now fully integrated into your Cockatrice program.
 Enjoy playing the game to the fullest!

 ## Updating